GOE statistics on the moduli space of surfaces of large genus: Introduction

 The expected value of the sum over simple non-separating geodesics is given by

 The expected values of the other two sums $N_{\rm SSep}$ and $N'$ vanish in the limit $g\to \infty$.
 We find

-The variance involves pairs of closed geodesics, and Mirzakhani's integration formula is used to evaluate averages over $\Mg$ of the sum over {\em simple} pairs of geodesics, and among those it is the sum $N_{{\rm sns},2}$ over non-separating pairs (i.e. those simple pairs $(\gamma, \gamma')$ for which $X\backslash \gamma\cup \gamma'$ is connected) which give the dominant contribution in the large genus limit $g\to \infty$:
+The variance $\Sigma^2_g(\tau,L;f) $ involves pairs of closed geodesics, and Mirzakhani's integration formula is used to evaluate averages over $\Mg$ of the sum over {\em simple} pairs of geodesics, that is pairs of disjoint simple closed geodesics, and among those it is the sum $N_{{\rm sns},2}$ over non-separating pairs (i.e. those simple pairs $(\gamma, \gamma')$ for which $X\backslash \gamma\cup \gamma'$ is connected) which give the dominant contribution in the large genus limit $g\to \infty$:

 Here $ \Sigma^2_{\rm GOE} (f)$ comes from diagonal pairs, while the term $\If^2 $ comes from the off-diagonal pairs.

 The contribution of simple separating pairs of geodesics is bounded by

 which vanishes in the limit $g\to \infty$.